RutujaGujare29/AI-Generated-text-detection-using-bert-variant/README.md

 **Dataset and Model Overview:**

-1)The initial dataset comprised essays from middle and high school students, with a vast majority labeled as human-written.
+1) The initial dataset comprised essays from middle and high school students, with a vast majority labeled as human-written.
 To address imbalance, additional data from Kaggle was incorporated.

-2)The primary model used was BERT (Bidirectional Encoder Representations from Transformers), specifically a distilled version called DistilBERT, which is smaller and faster but retains about 97% of BERT's performance.
+2) The primary model used was BERT (Bidirectional Encoder Representations from Transformers), specifically a distilled version called DistilBERT, which is smaller and faster but retains about 97% of BERT's performance.

 **Methodology:**

-1)DistilBERT leverages knowledge distillation, a technique where a smaller model (student) learns from a larger model (teacher).
+1) DistilBERT leverages knowledge distillation, a technique where a smaller model (student) learns from a larger model (teacher).
 This approach helps in reducing the model's size and complexity while maintaining efficacy.

-2)Experiments were conducted to train the DistilBERT model, starting with a limited dataset to establish a baseline and then expanding the dataset to improve accuracy and model robustness.
+2) Experiments were conducted to train the DistilBERT model, starting with a limited dataset to establish a baseline and then expanding the dataset to improve accuracy and model robustness.

 **Results:**